 It is not too late

 I wish I have been mature enough to understand and hone these skills when I was younger.
-Someone should have knocked my head and tell me to develop these skill sets.
+Someone should have knocked my head and tell me so.
 I would definitely be a better achiever then I am today.

 My only consolation is that it is always not too late to learn.
 I am still learning and I am aspiring to be better.